Netflix/metaflow/docs/datastore.md

  - transforms the data prior to storing; we currently only compress the data but other operations are possible.

-Data is always de-duplicated but you can choose to skip the transformation step by telling the content address store that the data should be stored `raw` (ie: with no transformation).
+Data is always de-duplicated, but you can choose to skip the transformation step by telling the content address store that the data should be stored `raw` (ie: with no transformation).
 Note that the de-duplication logic happens *prior* to any transformation (so the transformation itself will not impact the de-duplication